 - The pole wrap from my fluted dresser makeover and DIY fluted planter was perfect to make a tree basket that is also covered with my easy macrame garland.

 - And the ivory vase fillers balls from last year made a reappearance this year again too.
+They are the perfect unusual boho christmas ornaments.

 - On a recent trip to Joann’s fabric, I found the faux pampas grass garland in the fall clearance section for 97 cents each.
 You can head to your local Joann’s to see if you can find any left because they aren’t available online anymore.
 Even if you can’t find them in the store, you can easily make your own with some pampas grass.
 We have it growing here by the river for free.
 I think I will be using some of it in the big tree too.